Philippine trogon

 The Philippine trogon (Harpactes ardens) is a species of bird in the family Trogonidae.
-It is endemic to the Philippines found on regions of Luzon, East Visayas and Mindanao.
+It is endemic to the Philippines found on regions of Luzon, Eastern Visayas, and Mindanao.
 It is the only species of trogon in the country.
 While not a threatened species, its population is declining due to habitat loss and hunting.

 Description and taxonomy

-Ebird describes it as "A fairly large, long-tailed bird of lowland and low-elevation montane forest.
-Brown on the back, with barred wings, a white undertail, a yellow bill with blue at the base, and blue bare skin around the eye.
-Female has mustard-yellow underparts and an olive-brown head, whereas the spectacular male has a black head, a pink chest, and a red belly.
-Unmistakable.
-The only species of trogon in the Philippines.
-Song is a descending series that first accelerates, then decelerates."

-Its latin name ardens translates to burning, flaming, glowing, fiery which is likely in reference to its bright colors.
+Its Latin name ardens translates to burning, flaming, glowing, fiery which is likely in reference to its bright colors.